garrandall/popular-music-data/tracks/hands-clean-alanis-morissette.md

 I know you depend on me like a young thing would to a guardian I know you sexualize me like a young thing would and I think I like it

-Ooh this could get messy
+Oh this could get messy
 But you don't seem to mind
-Ooh don't go telling everybody
+Oh don't go telling everybody
 And overlook this supposed crime

 We'll fast forward to a few years later